 - Preserving Evidence.
-It is important to preserve physical evidence in order to help prove a criminal sexual assault, stalking, domestic violence, other acts of violence occurring within a dating relationship or other sexual encounter, or to help obtain a protective order; - 2.
+It is important to preserve all evidence in order to prove sexual harassment, a criminal sexual assault, stalking, domestic violence, other acts of violence occurring within a dating relationship, or to help obtain a protective order; - b.
 Confidentiality.
-The Academy uses best efforts to protect the confidentiality of the identity and allegations involved in a report, including keeping all records confidential to the extent permissible by law.
-Information regarding sexual misconduct or sexual assault reports, and any investigation or review of those reports, including sanctioning determinations, will be shared among Academy officials with a legitimate educational interest or with external individuals or entities only on a need-to-know basis and only as permitted by Academy policy and applicable law.
+The Academy uses best efforts to protect the confidentiality of the identity and allegations involved in a Formal Complaint, including keeping all records confidential to the extent permissible by law.
+Information regarding sexual misconduct or assault Formal Complaints, and any investigation or review of those Formal Complaints, including sanctioning determinations, will be shared among Academy officials with a legitimate educational interest or with external individuals or entities only on a need-to-know basis and only as permitted by Academy policy and applicable law.
 The Academy will be required to disclose the Complainant's name, statements and allegations to the Respondent.
 The Academy may choose to comment publicly, in writing or otherwise, to the extent permitted by law, regarding the decision reached if, in the judgment of the Academy, the best interests of the community would be served by such a disclosure.
-If possible and appropriate, the anonymity of the student(s) involved will be protected;

-- 3. Counseling and Health Services.
-Counseling and health support services are available either on campus or in the area.
-A list of such services is attached in the Appendix to this policy, and the Academy can assist a Complainant in accessing these resources; - 4.
+If possible and appropriate, the anonymity of the person{s} involved will be protected; - c.
+Counseling, Health and Mental Health and Other Services.
+Counseling, health and mental health support services are available either on campus or in the area.
+A list of such services is attached in the Appendix to this procedure; - d.
 Law Enforcement.
-The complainant has the right to contact, and file a criminal complaint with, law enforcement.
+The complainant has the right to contact, and file a criminal complaint with, appropriate law enforcement authorities.
 A list of such authorities is attached in the Appendix.
-The police can advise and assist with the Complainant's option to request from a court that a temporary or permanent restraining order, or other protection or no-contact order be issued against an alleged offender; and - 5.
+The police can advise and assist with the Complainant's option to request from a court that a temporary or permanent restraining order, or other protection or no-contact order be issued against an alleged offender; - e.
 Victim Advocacy and Legal Assistance Services.
-Victim advocacy and legal assistance services are also available, and the Academy can assist a Complainant in accessing these resources.
-A list of such services is attached in the Appendix.
+Victim advocacy and legal assistance services are also available.
+A list of such services is attached in the Appendix to this procedure; - f.
+Visa and Immigration resources, if applicable; and g.
+Student Financial Aid resources.